Mercedes Otero

 Mercedes Otero de Ramos (April 16, 1938 – June 20, 2012) was a Puerto Rican politician and public servant from the Popular Democratic Party (PPD).
 Otero served as Secretary of the Puerto Rico Department of Corrections and Rehabilitation from 1985 to 1992.
-After that, she served as member of the Senate of Puerto Rico from 1993 to 2001.
+After that, she served as a member of the Senate of Puerto Rico from 1993 to 2001.

 Studies and personal life

 Mercedes Otero received a Bachelor's degree in Secondary Education from the University of Puerto Rico.
 She also completed a Master's degree in Business Education, with a minor in Secretarial Science and Counseling, and a Doctorate in Sociology and Criminology, both from the University of Missouri.

 Otero was married to Israel Ramos Perea.
 They had a son together: Pedro.

 Professional career

 Otero worked as a teacher in the public school system, in the Puerto Rican College of Girls, and in the University of Puerto Rico for more than 30 years.